gloaysa/weeklyPrompts/Part_1-Front_End/w1/schematizer/README.md

   * Properties:
     - Name: a string that describes what the operation does.
     - Args: the number of arguments this operation takes.
+  * Methods:
-    - Operation: a function that does the math.
+    - Operation: a function that does the math with, it will contain:
+        + args: the arguments that the function takes.
+It's variable, up to you.
+        + return: the result of the math you made it do.

    Behavior: it executes the formula indicated in the 'name' property.